 They call them Chilenismos — terms that Chileans know that the rest of the world doesn’t.
+This article is part of our Spanish slang guides, a collection of basic slang for different Spanish-speaking countries.

 Chilean slang terms are catchy phrases, quick hits, and old stand-by sayings, or flirtatious expressions or other figures of speech are usually regarded as an informal way of communication among people who either know each other well — and sometimes by people who aren’t very fond of one another.